-If you have purchased an aftermarket rifle stock that doesn't fit the buffer tube, we are here to help.
+If you have purchased an aftermarket rifle stock that doesn't fit the buffer tube on your AR, Here is why.

 - Mil spec stock ONLY fit on mil spec buffer tube